Ashish265/DEEP-RL-Navigation-project/Report.md

 #### Q-Function
-To discover an optimal policy, I setup a Q-function.
-The Q-function calculates the expected reward `R` for all possible actions `A` in all possible states `S`.
+The Q-function discover an optimal policy.
+The Q-function calculates the expected reward for all possible actions in all possible states.

 We can then define our optimal policy `π*` as the action that maximizes the Q-function for a given state across all possible states.
 The optimal Q-function `Q*(s,a)` maximizes the total expected reward for an agent starting in state `s` and choosing action `a`, then following the optimal policy for each subsequent state.